jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

           with self.assertRaises(AttributeError):
               src.exceptions.does_not_exist

-the test passes. :ref:`AttributeError` is raised when I try to call something that does NOT exist from something that does exist
+the test passes. :ref:`AttributeError<what causes AttributeError?>` is raised when I try to call something that does NOT exist from something that does exist

 ----